Location: Petit Bayhaut, St. Vincent

 Photo 5: Vela’s port side with the sunset

-Photo 6: Vela in the cove with hills in background
+Photo 6: Vela in the cove with hills in the background